 The winter months can wreak havoc on your car’s interior.
 The change of season is the perfect time to detail your car, from top to bottom!
-Restore the clarity to your windows with a specialized automotive glass cleaner.
-Use a soft cloth and tiny “tools” (e.g., a toothbrush, cotton swabs, magic cleaning eraser, and even a cheap paint brush or foam brush) to tackle the steering wheel, dashboard and hard to reach areas, like cup holders and air vents.
+Restore the clarity of your windows with a specialized automotive glass cleaner.
+Use a soft cloth and tiny “tools” (e.g., a toothbrush, cotton swabs, magic cleaning eraser, and even a cheap paintbrush or foam brush) to tackle the steering wheel, dashboard and hard to reach areas, like cup holders and air vents.

 There are many types and brands of interior cleaning products for your vehicle.
 Be sure to use the correct product for the type of surface you’re cleaning.
 You may need several products.

 Leather – Leather seats are a nice option in a car, so be sure to take care of them as much as possible.
 Leather is prone to drying out and breaking down over time, so it requires special cleaners and conditioners to keep the leather supple and soft.